Moon0day/Luna-AUR/README.md

 #          Luna

-new Cool aur for cybersec im adding more soon at the moment of me writing this im gonna publish it to Aur and i will make a tutorial on how to download it i will fix ive been working on this for some time due to school and etc but i will add more i promise
+New tool fully for cybersecurity

+that comes with Discord bots, nmap command runners, sql maps

+im gonna add more options soon but at this moment of time im still making more to it

 # Steps to download
 heres a one liner